Rahulalpha/Rahulalpha/Tutorial-#2-Use-cSploit-for-simple-Man-In-The-Middle-(MITM)-security-demos.md

 [IMAGE HERE]

 Back to the New York Times.
-Say the headline currently says:  **CURRENT HEADLINE IN SCREENSHOT** and you want to change it to **cSploit Voted Best Android App** for everyone in your local network.
+Say the headline currently says:  **CURRENT HEADLINE IN SCREENSHOT** and you want to change it to **cSploit Voted Best Android App** for everyone in your local network (and with emphasis again, you must have all appropriate permissions to do something like this!)

 Select the item called **Custom Filter**, and in the **From** column, type "**CURRENT HEADLINE**".
 Be sure to get the capitalization and spacing correct.
 Then, in the **To** column to its right type "cSploit Voted Best Android App".
 Then press **OK**.

 You should see a spinning progress icon over the **Custom Filter** item.
-If all goes right, within a few moments, anyone visiting nytimes.com should see the new headline has replaced the original:
+If all goes right, within a few moments, anyone visiting nytimes.com on the local network should see the new headline has replaced the original:

 [IMAGE HERE]